iamnotstatic/multichain-crypto-wallet/README.md

   privateKey:
     '0f9e5c0bee6c7d06b95204ca22dea8d7f89bb04e8527a2c59e134d185d9af8ad',
   gasPrice: '10', // Gas price is in Gwei.
 Leave empty to use default gas price
-  data: "Use this for flex" // Send a message
+  data: "Money for transportation" // Send a message });
-});

 // Transferring ERC20 tokens from one address to another.